Last updated on September 10th, 2019 at 01:52 pm

-Some campers believe if your not sleeping on the ground and cooking over an open fire it’s not really camping.
+Some campers believe if you’re not sleeping on the ground and cooking over an open fire it’s not really camping.
 I disagree.
-As soon as I learned about these little safari like tents, I absolutely wanted us to sleep in one.
-Glamping is a different outdoor experience, you get to sleep in a queen size bed, with a heater and a fridge but your still sleeping out in nature!
+As soon as I learned about these little safari-like tents, I absolutely wanted us to sleep in one.
+Glamping is a different outdoor experience, you get to sleep in a queen size bed, with a heater and a fridge but you’re still sleeping out in nature!

 We visited Dinosaur Provincial Park, a UNESCO World Heritage Site in the middle of Southern Alberta’s vast Badlands.
 The park is enormous, almost 20000 acres, making it remote.
-Without a tent or a trailer it is a long way to find a place to stay for the night.
+Without a tent or a trailer, it is a long way to find a place to stay for the night.
 Taking advantage of the comfort camping tents set up in the park is a great way to stay, camp and enjoy all the park has to offer.

 When we checked in we were told of extra blankets in our tent and staff seemed concerned we might be cold.
 We purchased some firewood and made our way to the site.
 The tents are made from a heavy canvas, spacious with all the comforts of home, there was no way we could be cold glamping.
-We ditched our stuff, flipped on our little heater and hit The Trail of the Fossil Hunters before the sun went down.
+We ditched our stuff, flipped on our little heater and hit “The Trail of the Fossil Hunters” before the sun went down.

 Walking to the trail we could see the sites are private but close enough to see your neighbors when sitting around the fire.
-There is a kids park and access to hiking trails really close by as well.
-When we checked in we were told about many tours you can book or self guided hikes to enjoy on our own.
+There are a kids park and access to hiking trails really close by as well.
+When we checked in we were told about many tours you can book or self-guided hikes to enjoy on our own.

 We threw some Alberta beef steaks and fresh potatoes on the barbecue and opened a nice bottle of wine.
 We devoured our dinner and talked about where would hike and the fossils we hoped to see the next day.
 After dinner, clean up was easy with a sink with hot water close by and the fridge to store the left overs.

 The tent was nice and warm, no surprise to us.
 We fell asleep to the sound of crickets and slept so well.
-Rob and I were both up before sunrise, in fact Rob was already on a trail preparing for some perfect sunrise shots before I even opened my eyes!
+Rob and I were both up before sunrise, in fact, Rob was already on a trail preparing for some perfect sunrise shots before I even opened my eyes!

-We want to thank Alberta Parks for their amazing hospitality!
+Dinosaur Provincial Park is one of three UNESCO World Heritage Sites in Southern Alberta.
+The other two also offer equally unique and incredible scenery.
+You can camp different ways in the other Provincial Parks too.We want to thank Alberta Parks for their amazing hospitality!
 The team at the park are all so friendly and knowledgeable.
-If you are interested in booking a night comfort camping in Dinosaur Provincial Park visit their website here www.AlbertaParks.ca
+If you are interested in booking a night comfort camping in Dinosaur Provincial Park visit their website here at AlbertaParks.ca